Creating an Energy Heel Truss

 To create energy heel trusses automatically*

-*Applies to Chief Architect Premier X15 and newer versions.
+*Applies to Chief Architect Premier X15, Home Designer Pro 2024, and newer versions.

 1. Click Build> Framing> Build Framing from the menu.

-2. In the Build Framing dialog that appears:
+2. In the Build Framing dialog that appears, click on the Framing Defaults button.

-• Click OK to generate automatic trusses, along with any other automatic framing components, such as lookouts and fascia boards.
+Automatic trusses, along with any other automatic framing components, such as blocking and fascia boards, will be generated.

 You may be prompted to choose whether or not to display roof framing layers in the active view.
 Whichever choice you choose will not affect the generation of the framing components.